deniskapel/scicomp/Practical_2/simple_data_structures.md

 ### Exercise: model acquaintance using a graph (vertices are people, an edge between A and B means A knows B).
 Model it with a directed graph.
 How are these different?

-The previous graph allowed only oneway edges, and this one acquaintance assumes that A and B can know each other, thus cycles are possible.
+The previous graph allowed only oneway edges, and acquaintance assumes that A and B can know each other, thus cycles are possible.